 While You're at It

 Then came David to Nob to Ahimelech the priest: and Ahimelech was afraid at the meeting of David, and said unto him, Why art thou alone, and no man with thee?
 And David said unto Ahimelech the priest, The king hath commanded me a business, and hath said unto me, Let no man know any thing of the business whereabout I send thee, and what I have commanded thee: and I have appointed my servants to such and such a place.
 Now therefore what is under thine hand? give me five loaves of bread in mine hand, or what there is present.
 And the priest answered David, and said, There is no common bread under mine hand, but there is hallowed bread; if the young men have kept themselves at least from women.
 And David answered the priest, and said unto him, Of a truth women have been kept from us about these three days, since I came out, and the vessels of the young men are holy, and the bread is in a manner common, yea, though it were sanctified this day in the vessel.
 So the priest gave him hallowed bread: for there was no bread there but the shewbread, that was taken from before the LORD to put hot bread in the day when it was taken away.
 Now a certain man of the servants of Saul was there that day, detained before the LORD; and his name was Doeg, an Edomite, the chiefest of the herdsmen that belonged to Saul.
 And David said unto Ahimelech, And is there not here under thine hand spear or sword? for I have neither brought my sword nor my weapons with me, because the king's business required haste.
 And the priest said, The sword of Goliath the Philistine, whom thou slewest in the valley of Elah, behold, it is here wrapped in a cloth behind the ephod: if thou wilt take that, take it: for there is no other save that here.
 And David said, There is none like that; give it me.-1 Samuel 21:1-9***Samuel the priest, prophet and judge was from the tribe of Levi.
 Saul was from the tribe of Benjamin.
-After Samuel anointed Saul, according to the command of the Lord God, Saul became the 1st king over the Israelites in the Promised Land, and the Spirit of the Lord was upon Saul.
-However, Saul did not obey the commands of the Lord God.
+After Samuel anointed Saul, according to the command of the Lord God, Saul became the 1st king to rule over the Israelites in the Promised Land, and the Spirit of the Lord was upon Saul.
+At least twice, Saul did not obey the commands of the Lord God.
 While Saul reigned, the Lord God sent Samuel to anoint David, from the tribe of Judah, to reign as king.
 The Spirit of the Lord came upon David and the Spirit of the Lord left Saul.
-Shortly thereafter, David began serving as a musician and an armor-bearer for Saul.
-David killed Goliath the gigantic Philistine, and made a covenant with Jonathan, Saul's son, and married Saul's daughter Michal.
-The Israelite women sang of David higher than they sang of Saul.
-Saul was angry, and became afraid of David and wanted David to be killed.
-Jonathan helped David avoid being killed and Michal helped David escape.
-The 1st person David went to was Samuel.
-The next person David went to was Jonathan.
-The 3rd person David went to was Ahimelech the priest.
-After Saul's self-inflicted death on the battlefield, men from the tribe of Judah anointed David, and 30-year-old David began to reign only over the tribe of Judah.
-Saul's son Ishbosheth (Eshbaal) reigned over the other Israelite tribes.
+Shortly thereafter, David began serving as a musician and an armor-bearer for Saul, and David killed Goliath the gigantic Philistine.
+David made a covenant with Jonathan, Saul's son, and the Israelite women sang of David higher than they sang of Saul, and Saul was angry.
+Saul wanted to kill David, and became afraid of David, and sent David on missions to get killed, and commanded others, including Jonathan, to kill David.
+Saul's daughter Michal was married to David and helped David escape from their home.
+David went to Samuel, and Jonathan, and Ahimelech the priest.
+After the Philistines killed Jonathan and his brothers Malchishua and Abinadab (Ishui?), and Saul's self-inflicted death on the same battlefield, men from the tribe of Judah anointed 30-year-old David, and began to reign only over the tribe of Judah.
+Saul's son Ishbosheth (Eshbaal) ruled over the other Israelite tribes.
 After Ishbosheth was murdered, the Israelite elders went to David, and David made a covenant with them.
-The elders anointed David, and 37 1/2-year-old David became the 2nd king to reign over all of the Israelites.
-When David was approximately 70 years old, he identified Solomon, the 2nd son born to David and Bathsheba, as his successor, and Solomon became the 3rd king to reign over all of the Israelites.
-Over 900 years after Rehoboam, the son born to Solomon and Naamah, became the 4th king to reign over all of the Israelites, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist.
-The Holy Spirit descended as a dove and lit upon Jesus, and the Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-For 40 days Jesus fasted and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
-In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites.
-On the Sabbath day, after his disciples ate some corn, Jesus taught a group of Pharisees about David, Ahimelech (Abiathar) and the showbread.-Genesis 11:26-50:26, Exodus, Leviticus 24:1-23, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, Ruth, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings 1:1-14:31, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 8:1-40, 9:35-29:30, 2 Chronicles 1:1-12:16, Matthew, Mark, Luke, John, Acts 1:1-26
+The elders anointed 37-year-old David, and David became the 2nd king to rule over all of the Israelites.
+Sometime before 70-year-old David died, he identified Solomon, the 2nd child born to David and Bathsheba, as his successor, and Solomon became the 3rd king to rule over all of the Israelites.
+Over 900 years after Rehoboam, the son born to Solomon and Naamah, became the 4th king to rule over all of the Israelites, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
+On the Sabbath day, after the disciples of Jesus ate some corn, Jesus taught a group of Pharisees about David, Ahimelech (Abiathar) and the showbread.-Genesis 11:26-50:26, Exodus, Leviticus 24:1-23, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, Ruth, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings 1:1-14:31, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 8:1-40, 9:35-29:30, 2 Chronicles 1:1-12:16, Matthew, Mark, Luke, John, Acts 1:1-26

 Reference Scriptures: